Minmatar-Fleet-Alliance/FL33T-Fits/Fits/Heavy Interdictors/[ADV-30] Armor HIC Devoter.md

 # Devoter

-Advanced armor support cruiser
+Armor Heavy Interdictor

 ## Description

-Excellent ship for supporting armor composisions.
-The primary purpose of the Devoter is to shut down enemy command destroyers, and lock down primary targets.
-This allows us to fit maximum tank on our DPS ships.
+Heavy armor support cruiser.
+Focus on locking down hostile Command Destroyers and securing tackle on primaries.
+100km+ lock range allows you to negate spearfishing as well by locking them and spamming your warp disruption field generator on them with a script loaded.
+Try to isolate the second boosh that gets activated since that's the one you want to target, but in a pinch it's a 50/50 shot.

-Important: Warp disruption scripts will shut down a microjumpdrive, and these are very long range.
+Important: Warp disruption scripts will shut down a hostile boosher's microjumpdrive, and these are very long range.

 ## Fit

 ```
-[Devoter, [ADV-30] Devoter]
+[Devoter, [ADV-30] Armor HIC Devoter]

 Damage Control II
 1600mm Steel Plates II